FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-01.md

   * Final Phase executes measurements according to the final search criteria.
   * Final search criteria are defined by following inputs:
-    * PLRs associated with NDR and PDR.
+    * Target PLRs (e.g. 0.0 and 0.005 when searching for NDR and PDR).
     * Final trial duration.
     * Measurement resolution.
 * Initial Phase: